 Many everyday substances glow under UV light: chlorophyll, teeth and antifreeze; olive oil, honey and ketchup; some cosmetics, some drugs, some postage stamps and some flowers.

-There is starch in ordinary paper that makes it glow a vivid blue under UV light, but old paper banknotes (which were made of a linen-type material, not paper) merely look 'slightly blue', hence UV lights are used as 'forged banknote detectors'; some paper banknotes (and all plastic banknotes) are printed with 'secret' marks, using UV-ink, which can only be seen under UV light - see some examples at the bottom of this page.
+There is starch in ordinary paper that makes it glow a vivid blue under UV light, but paper banknotes (which were made of a linen-type material, not paper) merely looked 'slightly blue', hence UV lights are used as 'forged banknote detectors'.
+Today, plastic banknotes are printed with 'secret' marks using UV-ink, which can only be seen under UV light.

 Additives in soap powders glow under ultra violet light, they are added for that very reason: UV light in daylight makes your white washing glow blue-white, which is why advertisers once used the catch line, 'washes whiter than white'.